 Email the Author

-You can use this page to email Dmitry Vostokov about Accelerated Windows Memory Dump Analysis, Fifth Edition, Part 2, Revision 3, Kernel and Complete Spaces.
+You can use this page to email Dmitry Vostokov about Accelerated Windows Memory Dump Analysis, Sixth Edition, Part 2, Kernel and Complete Spaces.

 About the Book

 The full-color transcript of Software Diagnostics Services training sessions with 14 step-by-step exercises, notes, source code of specially created modeling applications, and 45 questions and answers.
 Covers more than 35 crash dump analysis patterns from x64 kernel and complete (physical) memory dumps.
-Learn how to analyze system crashes and freezes, navigate through kernel and complete spaces, and diagnose patterns of abnormal software behavior with WinDbg debugger.
+Learn how to analyze system crashes and freezes, navigate through the kernel and complete spaces, and diagnose patterns of abnormal software behavior with WinDbg debugger.
 The training uses a unique and innovative pattern-oriented analysis approach developed by Software Diagnostics Institute to speed up the learning curve.
 Prerequisites: Basic Windows troubleshooting.
-Audience: Software technical support and escalation engineers, system administrators, security researchers, reverse engineers, malware and memory forensics analysts, software developers and quality assurance engineers, site reliability engineers.
-The 5th edition was fully reworked with new memory dumps, additional slides, exercises, and analysis patterns.
-It was further revised with some exercises updated to Windows 11, expanded Q&A, and optional Docker image.
-The current revision 5.7 uses WinDbg Preview for all exercise transcripts.
+Audience: Software technical support and escalation engineers, system administrators, security researchers, reverse engineers, malware and memory forensics analysts, software developers and quality assurance engineers, and site reliability engineers.
+The 6th edition was fully reworked for the latest WinDbg version and includes additional relevant x64 assembly language review and BSOD analysis pattern strategy outline.

 About the Author